tariqulislaam/bricks-breaker/README.md

 You can play the live demo [here](https://tariqulislaam.github.io/bricks-breaker/).

+**This game had some issues with mobile phones.
+Please try using desktop devices for a better experience.**

 ## Features
 - Control the paddle using your mouse to keep the ball in play and break all the bricks.
 - Adjustable ball speed for varying difficulty levels.
-- Responsive design for both mobile and desktop devices.
+- Designed for both mobile and desktop devices.
 - Visually appealing UI with smooth animations and effects.

 ## How to Play